garrandall/popular-music-data/tracks/kokomo-the-beach-boys.md

 Down in Kokomo

-Aruba, Jamaica, ooh I wanna take you to
+Aruba, Jamaica, oh I wanna take you to
 Bermuda, Bahama, come on pretty mama
 Key Largo Montego,
 baby why don't we go
-Ooh I wanna take you down to Kokomo, we'll get there fast and then we'll take it slow
+Oh I wanna take you down to Kokomo, we'll get there fast and then we'll take it slow
 That's where we wanna go,